 If you are an employee with a Flexible Spending Account, you might want to double check your balance.
 Now may be a smart time to take care of your hearing healthcare needs, especially if you are one of the 48 million Americans1 with hearing loss.
-You can use your FSA for hearing aids, and if you hurry, you can still purchase with this year’s funds.
+Even if you are furloughed, you may be able to still use your FSA for hearing aids, and if you hurry, you can still purchase with this year’s funds.

-Who can you buy for, and what does it cover?
+Who can you us FSA for, and what does it cover?

 These funds can be used for yourself, your spouse and your dependents throughout the calendar year.
 They can be used for: